mane-ashok/simple-spring-webapp-monolith/README.md

 a. user management - user registration, login/logout and user listing
 b. invoice management - search/create the invoice for the user and download the invoice copy(pdf format)

-Tech stack - Java 17, spring mvc, spring security, thymleaf, h2 database, flying-saucer library for pdf generation ( check pom.xml for more details)
+Tech stack - Java 17, spring mvc, spring security, thymleaf, h2 database, JPA, hibernate-validator, flying-saucer library for pdf generation ( check pom.xml for more details)

 This application stores invoice copies in ${user.home}/invoices directory on the local machine. h2 database is created in ${user.home} directory with name as myFirstH2Database